cacosta/caoi.github.io/_posts/2013-02-21-yoga-stuff.markdown

 being a [Yoga Bitch](http://www.amazon.com/gp/product/0307717445/ref=a s_li_tf_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=0307717445&lin
 kCode=as2&tag=fla002-20)?

+>As Vazirani ruefully writes_, "The Americanization of yoga includes strain.
+A higher rate of injury than yoga practiced in Asian countries.
+Emphasis is on postures only.
+Competition.
+Merchandise: mats, pillows, eye bags, blankets, blocks, ropes, tanks, shorts, T-shirts.
+J. Crew yoga clothes . . . .
+Yoga becomes something we must own."_ ~ Reetika Vazirani, a poet and author of the forthcoming collection _World Hotel_ (Copper Canyon, 2002) [Source: [Yoga Journal](http://www.yogajournal.com/lifestyle/672) ]

+Something we must own.
+Hmmm.

 Many people who practice Yoga are being taken advantage of as a consumer demographic and sold things they don't really need, all in